 Shortwave Radio Bands 101

-If you are new to shortwave radio, then the first thing you need to understand is the concept of bands (shortwave bands).
+If you are new to shortwave radio, then the first thing you need to understand is the concept of radio bands.

-When you look for stations in these ‘bands’, you simply tune around with your tuning buttons (or the tuning knob) until you find a station that you can receive clearly.
-Shortwave is very similar in concept except that there are multiple shortwave bands with names like 25 meters, 31 meters, 49 meters, etc. (these are abbreviated as 25m, 31m and 49m respectively).
+Shortwave radio bands are very similar in concept except there are multiple shortwave bands with their own names like 25 meters, 31 meters, 49 meters, etc. (often abbreviated as 25m, 31m and 49m respectively).

-In the chart below is a list of the shortwave bands used for international shortwave broadcasts and their corresponding frequency ranges.
+The chart below is a list of the shortwave radio bands used for international shortwave broadcasts and their corresponding frequency ranges.

-Because shortwave signals depend on such factors as the sun, the ionosphere, and interaction with the earth itself, signals cannot be heard on all bands throughout the day.
+Because shortwave signal propagation depend on factors such as the sun, the ionosphere, and interaction with the earth itself, signals cannot be heard on all bands throughout the day.
 Some bands are best during the daylight hours, and some are best at night.

 In general, the bands with frequencies below 13 MHz (13000 KHz) are better at night and the bands with frequencies above 13 MHz (13000 KHz) are best during the day.